yendregi/Stardate-Calculator-Java-App/README.md

 i.
 Under Windows: execute the run.bat

 ii.
-Under Linux: execute the run.sh through a terminal... or simply 'java -jar CaptainsStarDate.jar'
+Under Linux: execute the run.sh through a terminal... or simply 'java -jar CaptainsStarDate.jar' from a terminal

 iii.
 Under Mac: it's simple enough to double click the jar file, however you'll be presented with a security check saying the application publisher can't be authenticated, hence, you have to go to preference > privacy & security and enable the jar file to run:
 ![mac security 1](CaptainStarDateCalculator/docs/imgs/Mac_Security_P1.png)